 In summary, BEAM places a strong emphasis on accountability and compliance to ensure the responsible utilization of public funds and the successful achievement of program objectives under the BEAD Program.
 These procedures are not only a demonstration of BEAM's commitment to program integrity but also serve as a deterrent to noncompliance.
 In cases of subgrantee noncompliance, BEAM is prepared to take appropriate actions, including the clawback of funds, to uphold the highest standards of accountability and fulfill its obligations under the law.
 These measures underscore BEAM's dedication to ensuring the success of broadband expansion and access initiatives.

-2.16.3 Certification for Subgrantee Civil Rights and Non-Discrimination Certify that the Eligible Entity will account for and satisfy authorities relating to civil rights and nondiscrimination in the selection of subgrantees.
+02.16.03 Subgrantee Civil Rights and Nondiscrimination

+Certify that the Eligible Entity will account for and satisfy authorities relating to civil rights and nondiscrimination in the selection of subgrantees.